sophwest/Westrop_Sophia_EarbudsPromo/README.md

 # VOID Earbuds

-Promotional site for VOID earbuds (which only exist in the void of my mind).
+Promotional site for VOID Audio earbuds (which only exist in the void of my mind).

+## Installation

+Download the .zip folder, unzip it, and launch index.html.
+Enjoy!

 ## Usage

-Launch index.html and enjoy the site!
-Have fun exploring the interactivity!
+Sorry, I won't VOID my rights to this.
+For personal use by sophwest.

 ## Contributing

 sophwest / Sophia Westrop

-## History

 ## Credits